spinnaker/spinnaker.github.io/setup/features/aws-launch-templates/index.md

 ### New to AWS
 If you are new to Spinnaker or even just new to AWS in Spinnaker, we recommend immediately enabling launch template support for all applications.

-1. Update `cloudriver.yml` to enable launch templates for all applications.
+1. Update your clouddriver configuration file, usually `clouddriver.yml`, to enable launch templates for all applications.
   ```yml
     aws.features.launch-templates.enabled: true
     aws.features.launch-templates.all-applications.enabled: true